lyokha/vim-publish-helper/README.md

 Draw line-numbered code as an HTML table.
 Effective only when internal syntax highlighting engine is used.
 Not set by default.
-There are a few variables to control how various elements in the table will look.
+There are a few variables to control how various elements of the table will look.

 * *g:PhLinenrColumnBorderAttrs* defines border attributes between the line-number and the code columns.
 Beware: it does not expect color settings, see the next clause.
 Default value is *1px solid*.

+* *g:PhLinenrTblBottomPadding* defines padding on the bottom of the table.
+  Default value is '0'.

 * *g:PhLinenrFgColor* defines foreground color of the line-number column and of the border between the columns.
 Not set by default: color of the